iCAPLyon1/SimpleTagBundle/README.md

 }
 ```

+## Associate and dissociate tags

-To associate, dissociate and get tags for your entity, in your entity's controller do the following:
+To associate, dissociate tags to your entity, in your entity's controller do the following:

+### Associate

 To associate tags to your entity, in functions create and update of your entity add the following: